alejandromaka/sublime-reason/README.md

 - Go to Command Palette (`cmd-shift-p`) -> Package Control: Install Package.
 - Choose sublime-reason.

+## Configure Reason refmt

+Open settings and add your Reason executables path (most commonly: "/usr/local/lib/node_modules/bs-platform/lib/" if installed with npm) under the key `reason_paths`.
+Once that is set, you can automatically format your Reason file by entering the `Reason: Run refmt (format)` command (cmd + shift + p).

 ## Language Server Installation

 See https://github.com/jaredly/reason-language-server#sublime-text for language-server installation and configuration.